IraAngeles-IBM/docker101/lab1/step2.md

     5e1bf0e6b926bd73a66f98b3cbe23d04189c16a43d55dd46b8486359f6fdf048
     ```

     We are using a couple of new flags here.
 The `--detach` flag will run this container in the background.
-The `publish` flag publishes port 80 in the container (the default port for nginx), via port 8080 on our host.
+The `publish` flag publishes port 80 in the container (the default port for nginx and web server `http`), via port 8080 on our host.
 Remember that the NET namespace gives processes of the container their own network stack.
 The `--publish` flag is a feature that allows us to expose networking through the container onto the host.

     How do you know port 80 is the default port for nginx?
 Because it is listed in the [documentation](https://store.docker.com/images/nginx) on the Docker Store.
 In general, the documentation for the verified images is very good, and you will want to refer to them when running containers using those images.